Dr. Laleh Amiri-Kordestani, MD

 Professor of Medicine Statistics, Clinical Trial Service Unit and Epidemiological Studies Unit, University of Oxford, Oxford, England

 Sarah C Darby is Professor of Medical Statistics in the University of Oxford.
-She studied for her PhD at the London School of Hygiene and Tropical Medicine.
-She then worked at St. Thomas’ Hospital Medical School, the National Radiological Protection Board, and the Radiation Effects Research Foundation in Hiroshima before moving to Oxford.
+She studies Mathematics for her undergraduate degree, followed by a PhD in Medical Statistics at the London School of Hygiene and Tropical Medicine.
+After graduating, she worked at St. Thomas’ Hospital Medical School, the National Radiological Protection Board, and the Radiation Effects Research Foundation in Hiroshima before moving to the University of Oxford in 1984.

 Dr. Susan Dent, MD, FRCPC

-President, Canadian Cardiac Oncology Network; Medical Oncologist, The Ottawa Hospital Cancer Centre, Ottawa, Ontario, Canada
+President, Canadian Cardiac Oncology Network; Professor, Department of Medicine, University of Ottawa; Medical Oncologist, The Ottawa Hospital Cancer Centre, Ottawa, Ontario, Canada

 Co-Chair: Session 1Read More...